-- 1. To build a representative and inclusive historical record of Sonoma County by documenting a range of voices, experiences, subjects, and time periods.
-This includes addressing and filling collection gaps that impact the histories of less-privileged peoples, communities, or individuals, including those who are experiencing poverty or homelessness, have a disability, are non-English speakers, are LGBTQIA+, and/or are Black, Indigenous, or People of Color. - 2.
-To provide a variety of formats, including print, photographic, born-digital, audiovisual, maps, and ephemeral materials.

-- 3. To provide primary and secondary sources on local history, genealogy, and the wine industry. - 4.
-To provide materials that are in good physical condition and suitable for library use. - 5.
-To refrain from removing, editing, hiding, or omitting contentious historical materials. - 6.
-To provide digital access (born-digital or digitized) to special collections materials when possible and feasible
+- a.
+To build a representative and inclusive historical record of Sonoma County by documenting a range of voices, experiences, subjects, and time periods.
+This includes addressing and filling collection gaps that impact the histories of lessprivileged peoples, communities, or individuals, including those who are experiencing poverty or homelessness, have a disability, are non-English speakers, are LGBTQIA+, and/or are Black, Indigenous, or People of Color. - b.
+To provide a variety of formats, including print, photographic, born-digital, audiovisual, maps, and ephemeral materials. - c.
+To provide primary and secondary sources on local history, genealogy, and the wine industry. - d.
+To provide materials that are in good physical condition and suitable for library use. - e.
+To refrain from removing, editing, hiding, or omitting contentious historical materials. - f.
+To provide digital access (born-digital or digitized) to special collections materials when possible and feasible.